Saketh16coder/5_saketh-reddy-m/README.md

 # BatchMind AI
-Explainable & Predictive Intelligence for Zero-Defect Manufacturing
+Explainable, Predictive & Generative Intelligence for Zero-Defect Manufacturing

 ---

 ## Overview

-BatchMind AI is an end-to-end decision support system for manufacturing that predicts batch deviations before they occur, explains the root causes, estimates financial impact, and recommends preventive actions through an interactive dashboard.
+BatchMind AI is an end-to-end decision support system for manufacturing that predicts batch deviations before they occur, explains root causes, estimates financial impact, recommends preventive actions, and generates human-readable manufacturing insights using Generative AI through an interactive dashboard.

 ---

 ## Problem Statement

 Manufacturing batch deviations lead to scrap, rework, production delays, quality issues, and financial loss.
-Most existing systems detect problems only after deviation occurs and provide little insight into why it happened or how to prevent it.
+Most existing systems detect problems only after deviation occurs and provide limited insight into why it happened or how to prevent it.

-BatchMind AI aims to provide early detection with explainability and actionable insights.
+BatchMind AI focuses on early deviation prediction with explainability, business impact awareness, and AI-assisted decision support.

 ---